LNER Peppercorn Class A1 60163 Tornado: Models

 Bachmann released a Tornado model in BR Apple Green livery just before Christmas 2009.
-Unlike the TMC models, which featured a standard Bachmann A1 repainted in Tornado's then grey livery, and unlike the original Bachmann limited edition model of Tornado which had the locomotive in BR Brunswick Green livery with the late BR crest, the 2009 release was a new model, with most (though not all) of the detail differences applied.
+Unlike the TMC models, which featured a standard Bachmann A1 repainted in Tornado's then grey livery, and unlike the original Bachmann limited edition model of Tornado which had the locomotive in BR Brunswick Green livery with the late BR crest, the 2009 release was a new model, with most (although not all) of the detail differences applied.
 This is particularly evident on the tender, which features the enlarged water capacity and reduced coal storage of Tornado as compared to the original A1 locomotives.
 The model proved extremely popular, to the extent that 10 weeks after going on sale Bachmann stocks were exhausted and more models had to be ordered.

 Since 2011, Hornby Railways have produced a model of Tornado in 00 gauge.

 Graham Farish have produced a model in N scale.

-For their 2013/2014 range, Bachmann released an Express Passenger Blue model of Tornado which is a standard repaint and slightly modified Peppercorn A1.
+For their 2013/2014 range, Bachmann released an Express Passenger Blue model of Tornado which is a standard repaint and slightly modified Peppercorn A1 Pacific.

 Darstaed Models are to manufacture an O scale model of Tornado using tinplate.
 The model will feature traditional three-rail electric pick up.

 Accucraft (UK) make a live steam model of Tornado in gauge 1.